ppy/osu-wiki/wiki/Community/Forum/en.md

 - Forum posts, as opposed to chat messages, can be **formatted** using [BBCode](/wiki/BBCode), a lightweight markup language.
 They can also contain YouTube videos, or embed images or audio hosted outside of the forums.

-### Thread features
+### Topic features

-- Threads may have **polls** in their opening posts, with up to 10 options.
+- Topics may have **polls** in their opening posts, with up to 10 options.
-- Threads may have **custom covers** (maximum dimensions are 2400×580).
+- Topics may have **custom covers** (maximum dimensions are 2400×580).
-- Users may **subscribe to threads** and receive updates via e-mail or [website notifications](https://osu.ppy.sh/notifications).
+- Users may **subscribe to topics** and receive updates via e-mail or [website notifications](https://osu.ppy.sh/notifications).

 ### Forum features

-- If a thread contains an announcement, forum rules, or is useful to the majority of the visitors, moderators may **pin** it, placing it at the top of the thread listing.
+- If a topic contains an announcement, forum rules, or is useful to the majority of the visitors, moderators may **pin** it, placing it at the top of the topic listing.
 - Users can exchange private messages, which are available [in-game](/wiki/Chat_Console) and [on the website](https://osu.ppy.sh/community/chat).

 ## Special forums